OffByOneStudios/craft-lisp/docs/semantics.md

 With simple analysis the compiler can improve the performance of things around define by exploiting the mechanics of the interactions of scopes and the things being bound.
 For example, in a `do` scope a `define` creates a name for a value that will be accessible within that `do` block; if that value is analyzed to be a `Variable` then a compiler might push it along with all the other variables in a single stack frame.

+### `proclaim`

+A form for talking to the semantics/compiler/etc.

 ### `do`

-Creates a new scope, executes it's sub-forms in sequence.
+Executes it's sub-forms in sequence.
+Creates a scope for variables, and provides RAII gaurntees.

+#### Notes

+Using `proclaim` can prevent the creation of a scope, and instead provide just the sequence semantics.

 ### `quote`